 It is so important to prepare yourself for this week.
 You are going to have sex on the mind.
 Just like preparing yourself for emotional and physical instability with accountability, being open about your temptation window is vital.

-After the first “Waddup girl, I’m fertile this week” text, it gets less awkward.
+After the first “Hey girl, I’m fertile this week” text, it gets less awkward.

 I’m not going to pretend to be an expert, just a girl with internet access, a period tracking app and a uterus.
-I know there are many variations in women’s bodies and struggles and I particularly want to say that if you don’t have your period- you are still feminine.
+I know there are many variations and struggles in women’s bodies and I particularly want to say that if you don’t get your period regularly, you are still a beautiful and feminine woman.
 It is also noteworthy that despite the pretty gruesome picture I’ve painted, women all over the globe have achieved wonderful physical, emotional and mental feats.
 Having your period doesn’t make you any less capable than a man.
 It’s just something to be aware of.

 I believe it is absolutely vital for women to keep a record of and know their cycle.
 It is even more important for the recovering woman.
 As I said previously, different struggles and joys come at different times for us all, but generally, ovulation (about two weeks before menstruation) and the week of menstruation are the toughest to face.

 I recommend P tracker lite (for iphone and android).
 It’s discreet and clearly shows your fertile window, day of ovulation, and predicted start date.
 It also allows space to track a host of symptoms and personal notes, as well as ‘intimacy’, which for the single ladies, could be used to track ‘bottom line’ behaviours (e.g using porn, acting out).
 This system is very helpful for gauging patterns but does take a few months of tracking to become really accurate.
 I say it’s worth it!